schahal/mlbtvlinks-4-yahoofantasy/README.md

 This simple Firefox add-on provides the link on page: http://addons.mozilla.org/en-US/firefox/addon/mlb-tv-4-yahoo-fantasy-bball/

-Good improvements are to be had, e.g., find game id and map to the mlb.tv game (using something like https://gd2.mlb.com/components/game/mlb/year_2016) but this suffices for me so far as all links to games are avavailable.
+Good improvements are to be had, e.g., using something like http://gd2.mlb.com/components/game/mlb/year_2016, but this suffices for me so far as all links to "today's" games are there - can improve by using mlb gd2 data to provide specific links to previous days as well

 Build